rmacnak/primordialsoup/docs/design.md

 Primordial Soup uses the Newsqueak V4 bytecode of the [Cog VM](http://www.mirandabanda.org/cogblog/about-cog/), but only the subset required by Newspeak.
 A description of this bytecode set may be found in the class comment of EncoderForNewsqueakV4 in a [VMMaker](http://www.mirandabanda.org/cogblog/build-image/) or [Newspeak-on-Squeak](http://www.newspeaklanguage.org/downloads) image.

 Using this bytecode set allows us to take advantage of the existing Newspeak-on-Squeak bytecode compiler.
 Eventually we may use a modified bytecode set to make use of the opcode space occupied by Smalltalk-only bytecodes and to add VM-level support for eventual sends.

+## Stack-to-Context Mapping

+Newspeak, like Smalltalk, provides first-class activation records.
+Newspeak calls them _Activations_ and Smalltalk calls them _Contexts_.
+In Smalltalk they are accessible from the psuedo-variable `thisContext` and in Newspeak they are accessed via activation mirrors.
+Activations make possible introspection of the program state and arbitrary control constructs without specific support from the VM, including

+ - displaying the state of computation in a debugger
+ - stepping in a debugger with arbitrary stopping policies
+ - expression evaluation with access to local slots
+ - resumable exceptions
+ - generators
+ - continutations, full or delimited
+ - corountines or other kinds cooperative multi-threading

+The simplest implementation allocates activation objects for each method or closure invocation and executes the program by manipulating these objects.
+Most program time, however, is spent in simple sends and returns.
+Primordial Soup avoids the allocation and indirection costs of such an implementation by running execution on a mostly conventional stack.

+Each frame has an extra zero-initialized slot to remember a paired activation object.
+Whenever the program requires a first-class activation, the object is allocated, stable state like the method is copied into the object, and the object and frame are given pointers to each other.
+Whenever state is accessed through the activation object, it can be in three states:

+ - the object is no longer paired with a frame: its state can be accessed directly
+ - the object is paired with a dead frame: all the volatile state is set to nil and frame pointer is cleared
+ - the object is paired with a living frame: we read state out of the frame or flush the stack to objects, write state to the object, then restore the top activation to the stack

+In the common case where first-class activations are not used, the only overhead compared to an implementation not providing first-class activations is the initialization of the extra frame slot.
+In particular, no extra work is performed on return; all volatile state is implicitly cleared by return making the frame pointer from activation object invalid.
+For a more detailed account of this scheme in the Cog VM, see [Under Cover Contexts and the Big Frame-Up](http://www.mirandabanda.org/cogblog/2009/01/14/under-cover-contexts-and-the-big-frame-up).

 ## Bootstraping